 in 2013, was released on CD on ATMA Classique and which was

 May 2013.
 The company's most recent project is the electric

 guitar collective: Instruments of Happiness.

-The group had 2 very successful performances of the innovative
+The group had several very successful performances of the

-released it's first CD, "Instruments of Happiness electric
+and 2017, and released it's first CD, "Instruments of Happiness

 Bradyworks (BW Musique) is funded the Conseil des arts et des lettres du Québec, the Ministère de la Culture et des Communications du Québec, the Canada Council for the Arts, the Conseil des arts de Montréal, the SOCAN Foundation, and private donations.